IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Reference window validation techniques.
 The reference window is used as a basis for the target bitrate calculation.
 For that reason, various actions are taken to avoid that the reference window grows too much beyond the bytes in flight.
 Additional contraints are applied when in congested state and when the max target bitrate is reached.

-* Use of inflection points in the reference window calculation to achieve reduced delay jitter (when L4S is not active).
+* Use of inflection points in the reference window calculation to achieve reduced delay jitter.

 * Adjustment of qdelay target for better performance when competing with other loss-based congestion-controlled flows.